elastic/apm/specs/agents/tracing-distributed-tracing.md

 the caller may have recorded trace data.
 If this flag is unset (`0` in the least significant bit), the agent should not sample the transaction.
 If this flag is set (`1` in the least significant bit), the agent should sample the transaction.
-See the [sampling](tracing-sampling.md) specification for more details.
+The agent may ignore this flag if sampling a transaction would conflict with another config option, e.g. rate limit.See the [sampling](tracing-sampling.md) specification for more details.

 ### `tracestate`